hk1995/net-core-e2e/README.md

 This style guide is a set of best practices based on the many mistakes I have made in the past.
 If you are looking for more than a trivial project example to get your project started then this may be what you are looking for.

+This project will try to adhere to Domain Driven Design(DDD) principles, Test Driven Development(TDD) *light*, and Command Query Responsibility Segregation(CQRS) patterns.
+TDD *light* is a term I use.
+I try and write out the necessary tests as soon as I can wrap my head around the specifics of a feature.
+I am not a TDD purist.

 **Note:** This is a monolith based project that uses a single relational database for persistence.
-At some point I will create new repo and refactor this project as a micro services based project.
+At some point I will create a new repo and refactor this project as a micro services based project.

 In **no way** am I personally taking credit for the contents of this style guide.
 These are all the things I have learned by standing on the proverbial *shoulders of giants*.
 I will do my best to attribute others as best I can.
 ## Acknowledgments